 - Chocolate Bacon Saltine Toffee

-Bacon Wrapped Dates
+Bacon Wrapped Date Recipe

-- Preheat oven to 375 degrees.
+- Preheat oven to 375°F.

-- Stuff the center of each date and then wrap it in a bacon strip.
+- Wrap each date in a bacon strip.
 Edges should overlap slightly, but not make two full rounds.

 - Bake for 10 minutes, turn and bake for an additional 12 minutes, or until bacon is browned.